CanevottiAlessia/Streamlit-miR-RF/README.md

 # miR-RF Browser

-An interactive Streamlit web application to explore, filter, and export the pre-miRNA annotations generated in **miR-RF**, as described in *An operational workflow for the systematic annotation of human miRNAs*.
+An interactive Streamlit web application to explore, filter, and export the pre-miRNA annotations generated in **miR-RF**, as described in *"An operational workflow for the systematic annotation of human miRNAs"*.
 The app enables interactive inspection of human pre-miRNAs evaluated through an integrative framework combining **structural stability**, **evolutionary conservation**, and **tissue expression**, and supports flexible, user-defined filtering strategies tailored to different biological questions.

 🔗 **Live app:**